Mxrk23/Active-Directory/README.md

 <p align="center">
 1. Setting up VM. <br/>
 <br>Once I’ve downloaded VirtualBox Windows 10 ISO and Server 2019 ISO, I’ve created my first VM on virtualbox which will be the domain controller.
 I’ve configured the VM with 2GB of RAM and changed the shared clipboard and Drag’n’Drop stetting to bidrectional.
-This would allow me to copy, paste and drag filed between my desktop and virtual machine <br>
+This would allow me to copy, paste and drag files between my desktop and virtual machine <br>

 <img src="https://i.imgur.com/1Ups6Ys.jpeg" alt="Home Lab Running Active Directory"/>

 <p align="center">
 1.1.
 Creating NICs. <br/>
 <br> Because im configuring a domain controller, I will need two Network Adapters.
-One connected to the internet which will be running NAT and other dedicated to the internal vmware network.
+One connected to the internet which will be running NAT and the other dedicated to the internal vmware network.
 The first adapter is already preconfigured.<br>

 <img src="https://i.imgur.com/DsKfqNU.jpeg" alt="Home Lab Running Active Directory"/>

 <p align="center">
 1.2 Server 2019 ISO. <br/>
 <br> 1.2.
-Once I’ve configured the DC Virtual Machine settings, I’ve go it up and running using server 2019 ISO.
+Once I’ve configured the DC Virtual Machine settings, I’ve launched it using server 2019 ISO.
 I will use basic credentials for my administration access.<br>

 <img src="https://i.imgur.com/L6JLQxQ.jpeg" alt="Home Lab Running Active Directory"/>